todun/workshop-temp/Lab-Guide.md

 If you wish to utilize the Zombie Sensor as a part of the workshop, this guide will walk you through the following:

 * Items required to create the physical Zombie sensor
-* How to create the AWS backend (Simple Notification Service Topic) for the Zombie detector
+* How to create the AWS backend (Simple Notification Service Topic) for the Zombie Sensor
-* How to install the code in the repo onto the device
+* How to install the Node.js device code provided in this workshop onto the device

 **Please note that this section requires purchasing equipment if you are setting this up on your own outside of the workshop.**